sinaatalay/RenderCV/docs/user_guide/structure_of_the_yaml_input_file.md

 - The `cv` field is mandatory.
 It contains the **content of the CV**.
 - The `design` field is optional.
 It contains the **design options of the CV**.
 If you don't provide a `design` field, RenderCV will use the default design options with the `classic` theme.
 - The `locale_catalog` field is optional.
 You can provide translations for some of the strings used in the CV, for example, month abbreviations.
-RenderCV will use English strings if you don't provide a `locale_catalog` field.
+RenderCV will use the default English strings if you don't provide a `locale_catalog` field.
 - The `rendercv_settings` field is optional.
 It contains the **settings of RenderCV** (output paths, etc.).
 If you don't provide a `rendercv_settings` field, RenderCV will use the default settings.

 !!! tip